jwhandley/ttwa-detection/README.md

 cargo run --release path/to/your/file.csv [path/to/result/file.csv] [maximum_iterations]
 ```

-This will create a new CSV with the specified file name where each row contains a location and the TTWA it belongs to.
-The TTWA codes are equal to the code of the first area that was part of them.
-This essentially allows us to identify the most "central" location within the TTWA.
+This will create a new CSV with the specified file name where each row contains a location and the TTWA it belongs to, represented by an integer ranging from 0 to the number of TTWAs - 1.

 The ONS has provided travel to work matrices based on the 2021 England and Wales Census that can be used with this program [here](https://www.ons.gov.uk/releases/estimationoftraveltoworkmatricesenglandandwales).